 No, not scribbling.
 For most of the time he sat with his pen poised over the paper, completely motionless.
 Only once every few minutes would he jot down a note.
 His eyes never left the Moleskine pad.
-Even when he reached for his pay for dissertation can of Red Stripe his eyes didn’t follow his hand.
+Even when he reached for his can of Red Stripe his eyes didn’t follow his hand.

 “Hi,” I said.
 “How do you know Sophie?”